-The mission of the BPF is to accelerate discovery by giving UCC investigators access to cutting edge technologies in proteomics and in mass spectrometry.
-The facility stimulates the use of 2D gels and protein analysis, via a proteomic imaging software, by the faculty.
+The mission of the facility is to accelerate discovery by giving UCC investigators access to cutting edge technologies in proteomics and in mass spectrometry.
+The facility stimulates the use of 2D gels and protein analysis, via the software PD-Quest, by the faculty.
 The aim is to provide separation and mass spectrometry techniques for the quantitative analysis of the proteome.
 One major objective is to identify disease and other relevant biological markers.